eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 * __transformationPatternOut__: An optional transformation pattern like [JSONPath](http://goessner.net/articles/JsonPath/index.html#e2) that is applied before publishing a value to MQTT.
 * __commandTopic__: The MQTT topic that commands are send to.
 This can be empty, the thing channel will be read-only then.
 Transformations are not applied for sending data.
 * __formatBeforePublish__: Format a value before it is published to the MQTT broker.
 The default is to just pass the channel/item state.
 If you want to apply a prefix, say "MYCOLOR,", you would use "MYCOLOR,%s".
 If you want to adjust the precision of a number to for example 4 digits, you would use "%.4f".
+* __postCommand__: If the received MQTT value should not only update the state of linked items, but command them, enable this option.
+You usually need this enabled if your item is also linked to another channel, say a KNX actor, and you want a received MQTT payload to command that KNX actor.
+* __retained__: The value will be published to the command topic as retained message.
+A retained value stays on the broker and can even be seen by MQTT clients that are subscribing at a later point in time.

 ### Channel Type "string"